New Year'sResolution Ideas

-Lockdowns and isolation kept family and friends apart this year, so let’s use this new start to reunite but also expand our social circles.
+Lockdowns and isolation kept family and friends apart, so let’s use this new start to reunite but also expand our social circles.
 You could reach out to past friends who you’ve lost contact with or you can start new friendships altogether.
 Social media is a great place to start reaching out to existing friends or you could join a new club in your local area.
 If you're into your PBs and 5Ks, a running club could be a good start or look out for a craft club where you can learn new skills while meeting like-minded people.

 9. BE MORE MINDFUL

 This resolution circles back to self-care but involves really focusing on your mind and yourself and those around you.
 One simple goal is to reduce phone use or social media use, take up yoga, keep a diary, eat better foods, go for a walk and enjoy the scenery.
 Mindfulness means something different to everyone, but it’s about being healthy to your mind and knowing your limits when it comes to stress and work.

 Love to play mobile games, scroll through social media, online shop or binge watch TV programmes?
 While we're big fans of all those things, it's a good idea to consider adding in a resolution around limiting screen time.
 It doesn’t have to be all the time (don't panic!) but maybe set some rules such as no phones in the bedroom or at the dinner table or no texting during movie nights.
 Reducing screen times can help you focus on more important things, give your eyes a well-earned rest and improve your sleep too.

 11. PLAN A TRIP